-The majority of the work will be done at night and on weekends to ensure minimal disruption to Congressional business, events and public tours. – however, Dome tours will not be offered while the project is underway.
-The Capitol Building will remain open throughout the project.
+The majority of the work will be done at night and on weekends to ensure minimal disruption to Congressional business, events and public tours.
+However, Dome tours will not be offered while the project is underway.

 What’s the sequence of work for the project?